 We draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared to assist Accommodation Association of Australia Inc. to meet the requirements of the Associations Incorporation Act QLD.
+The financial report has been prepared to assist the Association to meet the requirements of Associations Incorporations Act QLD.
 As a result, the financial report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.

-Officers' Responsibility for the Financial Report
+Officer's Responsibilities for the Financial Report

-The officers are responsible for the preparation and fair presentation of the financial report, and have determined that the basis of preparation described in Note 1 is appropriate to meet the requirements of the Associations Incorporation Act QLD and for such internal control as the members determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
+The Officers are responsible for the preparation and fair presentation of the financial report, and have determined that the basis of preparation described in Note 1 is appropriate to meet the requirements of Associations Incorporations Act QLD and for such internal control as management determines is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the officers are responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the officers either intend to liquidate the Association or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, management is responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Association or to cease operations, or has no realistic alternative but to do so.